Synkar/mseg-semantic/training.md

 ## Training Baseline Models with Multi-Task Learning and CCSA

 We also provide code to train models using multi-task learning (MGDA, specifically) and a domain generalization technique called CCSA.
 Please refer to [multiobjective_opt/README.md]() and [domain_generalization/README.md](), respectively.

-## Apex Library
-We use the 'O0' optimization level from Apex.
-NVIDIA Apex has 4 optimization levels, and we use the first:
-- O0 (FP32 training): basically a no-op.
-Everything is FP32 just as before.
-- O1 (Conservative Mixed Precision): only some whitelist ops are done in FP16.
-- O2 (Fast Mixed Precision): this is the standard mixed precision training.
-        It maintains FP32 master weights and optimizer.step acts directly on the FP32 master weights.
-- O3 (FP16 training): full FP16.
-Passing keep_batchnorm_fp32=True can speed
-        things up as cudnn batchnorm is faster anyway.